 Babies may suffer birth injuries because they are larger than average or are positioned breech –(with their bottom presenting first instead of the head and shoulders).
-Sometimes a difficult or prolonged labor can cause a birth injury as well.
+Sometimes a difficult or prolonged labor can cause a birth injury.
 Premature babies are more likely to suffer injury during birth because their bodies are more fragile than babies born full-term.
-Cephalopelvic disproportion may cause birth injury as well.
+Cephalopelvic disproportion may cause birth injury.
 This occurs when a mother’s pelvis is not an adequate size and/or shape for the baby.
-A mechanical force such as compression or traction may cause birth trauma or injury as well.
+A mechanical force such as compression or traction may cause birth trauma or injury, as well.

 Types of birth injuries

 Some babies may suffer bruising from the use of forceps during the birthing process.
 If vacuum extraction is performed, bruising or even lacerations may appear on the baby’s scalp.
 This type of birth injury generally is minor and heals quickly.
 Facial paralysis also may happen with the use of forceps.
 A bruised facial nerve will eventually heal but a torn one may require surgery.
 A subconjunctival hemorrhage occurs when the small blood vessels around the eyes break, resulting in redness.
 This will disappear after several days.
 More serious birth injuries may include cerebral palsy, cephalohematoma, collarbone fractures and brachial palsy.
 The latter is an injury of the brachial plexus or the nerve network from the spine to the shoulders, arms and hands.